FAQ#

 cpu

 to identify individual devices.
+For more information, see the

 Warp is not a replacement for IsaacGym, IsaacSim, or PhysX—while Warp does offer some physical simulation capabilities, this is primarily aimed at developers who need differentiable physics, rather than a fully featured physics engine.
 Warp is also integrated with IsaacGym and is great for performing auxiliary tasks such as reward and observation computations for reinforcement learning.

-Why aren’t assignments to Warp arrays supported outside of kernels?¶
+Why aren’t assignments to Warp arrays supported outside of kernels?#

 For best performance, reading and writing data that is living on the GPU can